-- gain a foundation for, and learn the act of quantitative research methodology tools with which students of human behavior and mind can satisfy their curiosity (1, 2, 3, 4); - develop critical thinking and quantitative/formal reasoning skills to become 'educated consumers' of quantitative research both in the popular and scholarly press (6, 7, 8, 19, 21); - nurture a questioning, critical perspective with regard to assumptions, ways of knowing, and ethics (5, 6, 7, 9, 15, 16, 17, 20); - develop breadth and depth of communication skills (including APA guidelines for written formats) in written, oral, and visual/graphical form (12, 13, 14); - improve information competencies and the ability to use computers and other technology for data analysis and scholarly communication, and evaluate sources of information for credibility, authenticity, and appropriateness (10, 11); and - develop a positive, productive learning community within the classroom, one characterized by good citizenship equality, respect, and responsibility and learn to use its tools toward the betterment of human society and life (8, 9).
+- gain a foundation for, and learn the act of quantitative research methodology - tools with which students of human behavior and mind can satisfy their curiosity (1, 2, 3, 4); - develop critical thinking and quantitative/formal reasoning skills to become 'educated consumers' of quantitative research both in the popular and scholarly press (6, 7, 8, 19, 21); - nurture a questioning, critical perspective with regard to assumptions, ways of knowing, and ethics (5, 6, 7, 9, 15, 16, 17, 20); - develop breadth and depth of communication skills (including APA guidelines for written formats) in written, oral, and visual/graphical form (12, 13, 14); - improve information competencies and the ability to use computers and other technology for data analysis and scholarly communication, and evaluate sources of information for credibility, authenticity, and appropriateness (10, 11); and - develop a positive, productive learning community within the classroom, one characterized by good citizenship - equality, respect, and responsibility - and learn to use its tools toward the betterment of human society and life (8, 9).

-Psy.
-370, Sensation and Perception

-An exploration and appreciation of the sensory and perceptual processes that produce an interpretation of the world for us.
+PSY 370, Sensation and Perception An exploration and appreciation of the sensory and perceptual processes that produce an interpretation of the world for us.
 Experiential activities will include perceptual illusions and experiments, art museum field trip, and mammalian eye dissection.
+Students in PSY 370 will:

-- gain an appreciation of their own sensory and perceptual abilities (21); - appreciate the diversity, breadth, and depth of sensory and perceptual abilities across species and across the human family and how that diversity frames and shapes a different view of the same world for different people and species (9, 15, 16, 17); - learn the methods researchers have used to study these phenomena at both the psychophysical and physiological levels of analysis and the role that technology has played in studying sensory and perceptual processes (3, 4, 6, 7, 10); - learn the major concepts, constructs, theoretical perspectives, empirical findings, and historical trends in the study of sensation and perception (1, 2);

-- realize how a study of sensation and perception can be applied to solving real-world problems and can be used to improve our world and understanding of ourselves and others (8, 21, 22); - develop the use of technology to study questions of interest to psychologists (10, 11); and - develop oral and written communication skills (12, 13, 14).

-Psy.
-349, Cognition and Culture

-An interdisciplinary exploration of the interplay between cultural and cognitive processes, the resulting diversity of mind, and its role in actions such as intergroup conflict resolution.
+- gain an appreciation of their own sensory and perceptual abilities (21); - appreciate the diversity, breadth, and depth of sensory and perceptual abilities across species and across the human family and how that diversity frames and shapes a different view of the same world for different people and species (9, 15, 16, 17); - learn the methods researchers have used to study these phenomena at both the psychophysical and physiological levels of analysis and the role that technology has played in studying sensory and perceptual processes (3, 4, 6, 7, 10); - learn the major concepts, constructs, theoretical perspectives, empirical findings, and historical trends in the study of sensation and perception (1, 2); - realize how a study of sensation and perception can be applied to solving real-world problems and can be used to improve our world and understanding of ourselves and others (8, 21, 22); - develop the use of technology to study questions of interest to psychologists (10, 11); and - develop oral and written communication skills (12, 13, 14). - PSY 349, Cognition and Culture An interdisciplinary exploration of the interplay between cultural and cognitive processes, the resulting diversity of mind, and its role in actions such as intergroup conflict resolution.
 Conducted as an upper-level discussion seminar complemented by the cultural perspectives of guest speakers.
+Students in PSY 349 will: - develop an appreciation of their own cognitive processes and complexity as well as an appreciation of different ways of thinking and meaning-making across the human spectrum (15, 16, 21);